patrick-motard/dotfiles/README.md

 # Installation

+How you choose to install this repo will depend on the state of your linux system.

+This dotfile repo is intended to be an entire environment, not just dotfiles.
+It includes scripts for setting up an entire operating system from scratch.
+In order for the full installation to work, there are a few assumptions:

+1. Your operating system is a clean install of Arch, with no desktop environment, display server, nothing, just a terminal to interact with.
+2. You have git installed and are able to clone a fork of this repo.

+I recommend installing Arch using Antergos because it gives a nice gui for installing Arch.
+It also has the option to install Arch without a desktop environment.
+I recommend that option because the setup scripts in this repo install your environment for you.
+Having an existing environment already will probably break these setup scripts.

+Managing your dotfiles in source control is important.
+This project uses [YADM](https://thelocehiliosan.github.io/yadm/), a dotfile manager that employs git.
+With YADM you can start with a new repo, or clone an existing repo.
+Both approachs are explained in depth on the YADM website's [getting started](https://thelocehiliosan.github.io/yadm/docs/getting_started) section.

+1. Install Arch using Antergos, choose the "no desktop environment" option.
+2. On a different computer, fork this repo to your own github account.
+3. Clone your fork to your Antergos install using YADM.
-Execute `~/.local/bin/tools/setup/install` in terminal:
+4. run the install script located at `~/.local/bin/tools/setup/install` in terminal: `setup-run`
-`setup-run`
+5. report any bugs or manual steps as issues to this repo so that the install process can be improved.

-Make sure to read the script before executing it.
+Make sure to read the setup script before executing it.
 It installs my entire environment, tweak it to meet your needs.

 ## Install spacemacs font icons: